yuan-yin-truly/BayesianCART/README.md

 There are some useful information and some caveats for us to consider:

 1. RNASeq data reveals the **activity level** of TFs and genes in their mRNA form.
 This is useful, as we may expect some “correlation” between a TF and a gene when the TF is a true regulator of the gene.
-For example, if TF X is an activator for gene Y, we may expect a high X correspond to high Y.
+For example, if TF X is an activator for gene Y, we may expect a high X corresponding to a high Y.

 2. Caveats for point 1: TF regulates gene in the form of protein, not mRNA, so it is really just an approximation in using RNASeq data to represent the TF’s activity level.
 For TFs that require post-translational modification to become active, this approximation will be bad.